Talcum Powder and Cancer

 - Genital deodorants and antiperspirants

-During the trial, lawyers interviewed expert witnesses who found microscopic traces of asbestos and talc in the ovarian and endometrial tissue removed from some of the women.
-The experts tested old samples of Johnson’s Baby Powder and found they contained the same types of asbestos.
+During the trial, lawyers interviewed expert witnesses.
+These experts found traces of asbestos and talc in the ovarian tissue removed from some of the women.
+This lends credence to the asbestos contamination theory.

-In December 2018, Reuters reported that Johnson & Johnson, the world’s leading baby powder manufacturer, knew its talcum powder sometimes contained asbestos over the years but kept the public in the dark.
+In December 2018, Reuters revealed that Johnson & Johnson knew their talcum powder had asbestos.
+However, they chose not to inform the public.
 The report was based on internal company documents that came to light in talcum powder lawsuits.
-A New York Times report raised many of the same concerns.

-Johnson & Johnson has called such news reports sensationalistic, and the company stands by its baby powder.
+Johnson & Johnson has called such news reports inaccurate.
+While it has changed the formula to a corn-starch base, the company still stands by its older talc-based baby powders.

 “The decades-long record overwhelmingly shows that our talc is safe, and J&J has engaged with great transparency in open discussions on the safety of its talc with scientists and regulators, and we will continue to defend our position,” Johnson & Johnson said on its website.